-The accompanying Schedule of Expenditures of Federal and State Awards (the Schedule) includes the federal award activity of Southeast Community Capital Corporation and Subsidiaries d/b/a Pathway of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State of Tennessee cash flows of the Corporation.
+The accompanying Schedule of Expenditures of Federal and State Awards (the Schedule) includes the federal award activity of Southeast Community Capital Corporation and Subsidiaries d/b/a Pathway 21.020 Lending (the Corporation) under programs of the federal and state government for the year ended December 31, 2022.
+The information in this Schedule is presented in accordance with the requirements 59.046 of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State of Tennessee 59.044 Audit Manual.
+Because the Schedule presents only a selected portion of the Organization, it is not intended to and does not present the consolidated financial position, changes in net assets, or 59.050 cash flows of the Corporation.
+14.218 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES Total Expanditures reported on the Schedule are reported on the economic of accounting.
+Such expanditures are recognized following the costs principles contained in the Uniform Cuidence